epaell/MECB/MAME/readme.md

 # Limitations

-Currently only the 6850, RAM and ROM are included as part of the emulation.
-It should be possible to add the 6840 timer, and 6821 but this hasn't been done yet.
-VDP support has been added but interrupts on the 68008 variants is not yet implemented.
+Currently only the 6821 and SN76489 sound device haven't been implemented yet.

 # Connecting via terminal